About a dozen hurt in blast at Beechcraft plant in Kansas

 WICHITA, Kan.
-(AP) — About a dozen people were injured Friday when a nitrogen tank exploded at the Beechcraft aircraft manufacturing facility in Wichita, Kansas, causing part of the building to collapse, authorities say.
+(AP) — More than a dozen people were injured Friday when a nitrogen line ruptured at the Beechcraft aircraft manufacturing facility in Wichita, Kansas, causing part of the building to collapse, authorities said.

-Fire Chief James Fromme said the explosion happened around 8 a.m. at the facility, which is in the eastern part of the city.
-A 4-inch (10-centimeter) natural gas line also was severed.
-He said he had no details on the severity of the injuries.
+Daniel Wegner, deputy fire chief for Sedgwick County, said the explosion happened at around 8 a.m. at the facility, which is in the eastern part of the city.
+John Gallagher, the county’s EMS director, said 11 people were taken to hospitals and four were treated at the scene.
+No one was killed, but one person has potentially serious injuries, he said.

+Wegner said the explosion happened when a 3-inch (7.6-centimeter) liquid nitrogen line ruptured.
+The rupture was contained, but gas continued to vent, although it posed no risk to nearby residents, officials said.

+“The plant closed or shut down for the holiday season so the numbers that would have been here, were not, so it was a skeleton crew,” Wegner said.

 The cause of the blast is under investigation.

-Beechcraft’s parent company, Textron Aviation, didn’t immediately reply to phone or email messages seeking further information.

-County spokeswoman Kate Flavin, the state Fire Marshal’s Office and the local lodge of the International Association of Machinists and Aerospace Workers also didn’t immediately respond to phone messages.
+The state Fire Marshal’s Office, OSHA and the local lodge of the International Association of Machinists and Aerospace Workers didn’t immediately respond to phone messages.

 The explosion comes at a difficult time for the aircraft industry in Wichita, which is a major sector of the Kansas economy.